DanialRamezani/Data-Driven-FPL/README.md

 The study introduces a deterministic and robust optimization framework for Fantasy Premier League (FPL) team selection.
 It integrates predictive modeling and integer programming to maximize expected points under FPL’s operational constraints—budget, formation, and club quota (maximum of three players per team).

-The framework produces transparent, reproducible recommendations for the starting XI, captain, and bench, with extensions for robust and hybrid decision-making.
+The framework enables full reproducibility, offering end-to-end transparency from data collection and feature engineering to lineup optimization and empirical evaluation.

 **Key Contributions**